danielMensah/go-ddb/README.md

 ![coverage](https://raw.githubusercontent.com/danielMensah/onetable-go/badges/.badges/main/coverage.svg)
-# **OneTable: A Go ORM for DynamoDB**
+# **OneTable: A Go Library to Simplify DynamoDB Operations**

-**OneTable** is a lightweight Object-Relational Mapping (ORM) library for **DynamoDB** in Go.
-It simplifies the use of the AWS DynamoDB SDK by abstracting common complexities and avoiding repetitive code, allowing developers to focus on building applications instead of dealing with DynamoDB's intricacies.
+**OneTable** is a lightweight library for **DynamoDB** in Go.
+It simplifies the use of the AWS DynamoDB SDK by abstracting common complexities and avoiding repetitive code, allowing developers to focus on building applications instead of dealing with DynamoDB's low-level details.

 ---